ARMmbed/mbed-cli/README.md

  * `protocol` - Defines the default protocol used for importing/cloning of programs and libraries.
 Possible values are `https`, `http` and `ssh`.
 Use `ssh` if you have generated and registered SSH keys (Public Key Authentication) with a service like GitHub, GitLab, Bitbucket, etc. Read more about SSH keys [here](https://help.github.com/articles/generating-an-ssh-key/) Default: `https`.
  * `depth` - Defines *clone* depth for importing/cloning and applies only to *Git* repositories.
 Note that while this option may improve cloning speed, it may also prevent you from correctly checking out a dependency tree when the reference revision hash is older than the clone depth.
 Read more about shallow clones [here](https://git-scm.com/docs/git-clone).
 Default: none.
  * `cache` (EXPERIMENTAL) - Defines local path that will be used to store minimalistic copies of the imported/cloned repositories and attempt to use them to minimize traffic and speed up future importing.
 This feature is still under development, so this should not be used within a production environment.
 Default: none (disabled).

-## Known limitations

-<span class="warnings">**Warning**: At this point, *mbed CLI* is alpha quality and very much in development.
-Breakages are fully expected.
-Please open issues on this repository for any problems that you find with *mbed CLI*.</span>

-* *mbed CLI* does not check whether you have Mercurial or Git installed and assumes that they are available.